-Local studies information is held at Accrington
+Local studies information is held at Accrington library.

-In 1835 Altham was a township in the parish of Whalley
+In 1835 Altham was a township in the parish of Whalley.

+You can see the administrative areas in which Altham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD771329 (Lat/Lon: 53.791903, -2.349105), Altham which are provided by:
+You can see maps centred on OS grid reference SD766318 (Lat/Lon: 53.781732, -2.356664), Altham which are provided by:

 - Google Maps